Cross chain verification¶

-Verification is the key features that enables side chains.
-Because side chains do not have direct knowledge about other side chains they need a way to verify information from other chains.
+Verification is the key feature that enables side chains.
+Because side chains do not have direct knowledge about other side chains, they need a way to verify information from other chains.
 Side chains need the ability to verify that a transaction was included in another side chains block.

 The role of the main chain node is to index all the side chains blocks.
 This way it knows exactly the current state of all the side chains.
 Side chains also index main chain blocks and this is how they can gain knowledge about the inclusion of transactions in other chains.

 Indexing is a continuous process, the main chain is permanently gathering information from the side chains and the side chains are permanently getting information from the main chain.
 When a side chain wants to verify a transaction from another side chain it must wait until the correct main chain block has been indexed.

 Merkle tree is a basic binary tree structure.
 For cross-chain in AElf, leaf value is the hash from transaction data.
 Node value (which is not a leaf node) is the hash calculated from its children values until to the tree root.